- Download our Moving to Qatar Guide (PDF)

 Public healthcare in Qatar

 Foreigners moving to Qatar only need to apply for a health card to take advantage of state-sponsored healthcare.
-With this health card, emergency treatment is most often free in public hospitals, though patients must pay for further check-ups and medication.
-Expats will also need to pay nominal charges for tests, consultations and inpatient care.
+Emergency treatment is most often free in public hospitals with this health card, though patients must pay for further check-ups and medication.
+Expats must also pay nominal charges for tests, consultations, and inpatient care.
 The Qatar health card is valid at any public facility.

 Getting a health card